Help CenterEditor and TemplatesAdd forms in the emailHow to create a formula in Mailmodo?

 How to create a formula in Mailmodo?

 b.
-Here is an example of a compound interest calculator where the recipient can enter the principal, time period and select an investment option based on their risk tolerance.
+Here is an example of a Home Loan EMI calculator where the recipient can enter the principal, time period and interest rate.

 How to create a formula in Mailmodo?